brianhouse/open_circuits/guide/tech_notes.md

 ### problems

 ok, so SCL 32 and SDA 14 works fine; 14 and 22 did not.
 Could be a problem with the board itself.
 So look out to see if it works on another esp.
-This is fine for the IMU.
+This is fine for the IMU. pin 20 not available in micropython for whatever reason.

-but the next question is can I used the servo wing?